dannycoates/zkjs/readme.md

 * path - path of the node
 * watch(info) - _optional_ register a function that will be called if this path's children
-* callback(err, children, zstat) - returns an Error or an array of child names and stat info
+* callback(errno, children, zstat) - returns an errno or an array of child names and stat info

 ### zk.mkdirp(path, callback)